MTG/acousticbrainz-genre-dataset/README.md

 ![alt text](img/ab_subtask1.jpeg)

 **Subtask 2: Multi-source Classification.**
 This subtask will explore how to combine several ground-truth sources to create a classification system.
 We will use the same four test sets, each created from one of the four data sources.
 Participants will submit predictions for each test set separately, again following each corresponding genre class space.
 Predictions may be produced by a single system for all datasets or by one system for each dataset.
-Participants are free to make their own decision, however, about how to combine the training data/ground truth.
+Participants are free to make their own decision about how to combine the training data/ground truth.

 ![alt text](img/ab_subtask2.jpeg)